jonny-edyn/personal-website/content/blog/2024-roundup/index.md

 - Mary Wallopers - The Holy Ground.
 An Irish folk band who are best live act I’ve seen.
 I went and saw them in Manchester for my birthday and it was a lively gathering.
 A real celebration of unity brought to a crescendo with the first 3 chords of Eileen Og.
 Go on, check it out!

 - Kanye West - never Ye, always Kanye.
 I always see Kanye in three parts.
 1. A complicated human going through a lot without an effective support mechanism around him.
 2. A reasonable rapper.
 3. An incredible producer.
-But after a long conversation with a friend, during which they argued he's the artist of our generation, I returned and on reflection he's right, he's got to up there.
+But after a long conversation with a friend, during which they argued he's the artist of our generation, I returned and on reflection he's right, he's got to be up there.

 - MF DOOM - My love for DOOM deepened this year leading to me purchasing my first bit of DOOM merch - a cereal bowl and a figurine which were quite possibly my favourite acquisitions.
 From last years round up, any Dooms fans who haven’t read Ta-Nehisi Coates article spending a few days with Doom need to check it out [here](https://www.newyorker.com/magazine/2009/09/21/the-mask-of-doom).
 ALL CAPS.